baidu/dperf/docs/configuration.md

 - required: no
 - mode: server

+Keepalive means that multiple requests and responses can be sent in one connection.
 'keepalive' needs to be explicitly enabled on the dperf server.
 After 'keepalive' is enabled, the dperf server will not actively close the connection, it will wait for the client's FIN or RST.
 When 'keepalive' is not enabled, the dperf server closes the connection at the fastest speed in the world by directly setting the FIN Flag at the response packet.